Uji City Botanical Park: The Must-Go Flower Spot in Kyoto

 Uji City Botanical Park (宇治市植物公園) is a spot where a variety of flowers bloom throughout the year.
 In fact, it is a hidden gem of cherry and plum blossoms that is not far from Kyoto’s city center.
-In early summer, you can also visit the park at night to see many fireflies dancing!
-You will also find Japan’s biggest three-dimensional flower bed here!
+In early summer, you can even visit the park at night to see many fireflies dancing!
+You will also find Japan’s biggest three-dimensional flower bed there!

 About Uji City Botanical Park

-The 10-hectare wide Uji City Botanical Park was opened relatively recently in 1996.
+The 10-hectare-wide Uji City Botanical Park was opened relatively recently in 1996.
 Located on a hill, you can overlook Uji’s cityscape.
-On its vast land, over 1,450 types of vegetations are planted, with about 650 types of tropical and subtropical plants in the greenhouse.
+On its vast land, over 1,450 types of vegetation are planted, with approximately 650 types of tropical and subtropical plants located within the greenhouse.
 Endangered and threatened species can also be found there.

-The most eye-catchy spot has to be the 18-meter-tall and 62-meter-wide, three-dimensional flower bed at the front of the park.
-The flower bed that was named The Flower and Water Tapestry (花と水のタペストリー) is the biggest three-dimensional flower bed in Japan.
-The pattern formed by 3,675 planters changes each season as well.
+The most eye-catching spot in Uji City Botanical Garden has to be the 18-meter-tall and 62-meter-wide, three-dimensional flower bed located at the front of the park.
+The flower bed, named The Flower and Water Tapestry (花と水のタペストリー), is the largest three-dimensional flower bed in Japan.
+The pattern formed by 3,675 planters also changes with each season.

-As you can fully explore Uji City Botanical Park in 1.5 to 2 hours, it can be added to a one-day Uji itinerary.
-For a more relaxing visit, you can bring some food and enjoy it at one of the rest areas scattered in the park and be refreshed in nature.
+As you can fully explore Uji City Botanical Park in 1.5 to 2 hours, it can be easily added to a one-day Uji itinerary.
+For a more relaxing visit, you can bring some food and enjoy it at one of the rest areas scattered throughout the park, where you can be refreshed by nature.

-Tip: Prams and wheelchairs can be rented for free.
+Tip: Prams and wheelchairs can be rented out for free.

 The Four Seasons at Uji City Botanical Park